-LEGO’s huge collab with the Pokémon franchise is set to get even better, with leaks showing a wide range of products and sets on the horizon.
+LEGO’s huge collab with the Pokémon franchise is set to get even better, with official reveals showing a wide range of products and sets on the horizon, and leaks indicate there’s more to come.

 Initially announced last year, the first LEGO Pokémon sets were released in February, but the next drop is set to dwarf the initial launch significantly with three times as many products coming to market.